 Your Information, Your Rights

-Being transparent and providing accessible information to patients about how we will use your personal information is a key element of the Data protection Act 1998 and the EU General Data protection Regulations (GDPR).
+Being transparent and providing accessible information to patients about how we will use your personal information is a key element of the Data Protection Act 2018.

 The following notice reminds you of your rights in respect of the above legislation and how we, your GP Practice, will use your information for lawful purposes in order to deliver your care and the effective management of the local NHS system.